Polymer Corporation

 Polymer Corporation was a Canadian federal crown corporation established in 1942 to produce artificial rubber to substitute for overseas supply cut off by World War II.
 After the Japanese captured the Dutch East Indies in 1942, most of the world's supply of natural rubber was out of Allied hands.
 Due to the importance of rubber products for both modern life and modern warfare, the loss of such an important resource at this phase in the war was a crisis.
-A factory was established in Sarnia, Ontario, using German patents from an American licensee.
+A factory was established in Sarnia, Ontario, using German patents on the Buna-S technology from an American licensee (IG Farben and Standard Oil of New Jersey jointly held the rights).
 Polymer produced approximately 3,300 tons of synthetic rubber from oil every month from when production first began at the end of 1943 to the wars end in 1945.

 Sarnia was chosen because it is the point of intake the most secure and reliable source of crude oil coming into Canada; a type suitable for the synthetic rubber making process.
 The site was also chosen due to the adjacent St. Clair River which provides the necessary water supply for the production of synthetic rubber.
 The product was used in everything from tires to airplane parts and much of it was sold to the US as part of the common war effort.
 With the combination of synthetic rubber produced by Polymer, reclaimed rubber, and rubber product rationing, Canada was able to meet its war-time needs.